Denture Implants in Springfield & Longmeadow, MA

 Am I a candidate for implant-supported dentures?

-Dentures Springfield MAEveryone is a candidate for implant-supported dentures.
+Implant-supported dentures in Springfield MAEveryone is a candidate for implant-supported dentures.
 The process is simplified if the patient has no remaining teeth on the arch in question, but if the patient has a series of remaining healthy teeth, we may opt for an implant-supported partial denture.

 The question of candidacy here is if there is adequate bone mass to anchor the implants.
 But even if the patient has lost a significant amount of bone mass due to missing teeth for a long period of time, this can be rectified by rebuilding the bone with bone grafting before placing the implants.